shaik1002/biggitlabbomb/doc/user/application_security/sast/rules.md

 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 GitLab SAST uses a set of [analyzers](analyzers.md) to scan code for potential vulnerabilities.
-It automatically chooses which analyzers to run based on which programming languages are found in the repository.

-Each analyzer processes the code, then uses rules to find possible weaknesses in source code.
+Each analyzer processes the code then uses rules to find possible weaknesses in source code.
-The analyzer's rules determine what types of weaknesses it reports.
+The rules determine what types of weaknesses the analyzer reports.

-## Scope of rules

-GitLab SAST focuses on security weaknesses and vulnerabilities.
-It does not aim to find general bugs or assess overall code quality or maintainability.

-GitLab manages the detection ruleset with a focus on identifying actionable security weaknesses and vulnerabilities.
-The ruleset is designed to provide broad coverage against the most impactful vulnerabilities while minimizing false positives (reported vulnerabilities where no vulnerability exists).

-GitLab SAST is designed to be used in its default configuration, but you can [configure detection rules](#configure-rules-in-your-projects) if needed.

 ## Source of rules

-### Advanced SAST

-DETAILS:
-**Tier:** Ultimate

-GitLab creates, maintains, and supports the rules for [Advanced SAST](gitlab_advanced_sast.md).
-Its rules are custom-built to leverage the Advanced SAST scanning engine's cross-file, cross-function analysis capabilities.
-The Advanced SAST ruleset is not open source, and is not the same ruleset as any other analyzer.

 ### Semgrep-based analyzer